Blhammer/Software-Engineering-Course/README.md

 All new things and courses I have been participated in will be announced here!

-- Expect changes soon and links!
+- Expect changes and updates soon and links as well!

 | Topics - C# Advanced | Hours |
 | ------ | ------ |